Last updated on September 5, 2025

 EDHREC is a wonderful source of information about EDH in general, and a valuable resource for deckbuilding.
 It brings a mass of card stats and recommendations to you based on other players’ feedback and what they play.

-Whether you’re building a brand new deck or upgrading an old one, I strongly suggest using EDHREC as an aggregator for you to crowd-sourced solutions.
+Whether you want to build a brand new deck or upgrade an old one, or want to quickly see which game changers a commander has access to, I strongly suggest using EDHREC as an aggregator for you to crowd-sourced solutions.
 It’s easier than asking around at your LGS!

-Are you using EDHREC for any other purposes?
+Do you use EDHREC for any other purposes?
 Are there any other pearls of knowledge that you want to share with everyone about using the site?
-Let us know in our Discord, on Twitter, or in the comments below.
+Let us know in the Draftsim Discord, on Draftsim's Twitter, or in the comments.

 Stay safe and stay healthy!